honey garlic chicken pinterest pin

 Frequently Asked Questions

-Can I use maple syrup instead of honey?
+Can I use chicken thighs instead of chicken breasts?

-With love and extra sauce,
+With love and sticky fingers,

 Lora x